 A defibrillator is a device that uses electricity to re-start the heart or shock it back into its correct rhythm.
 It is used when someone has a sudden cardiac arrest.
-This is when the heart suddenly stops pumping.
-The defibrillator analyses the heart rhythm and decides whether an electric shock is needed.
-Each year, more than 30,000 Australians suffer a cardiac arrest.
 If it happens outside a hospital, their chances of surviving are less than 1 in 10.
 Giving the person immediate cardiopulmonary resuscitation (CPR) and using an AED early on can greatly increase their chances of survival.
-The most important thing is to use the AED quickly.

 “Sporting Equipment Grant Program”